Epistimio/orion/docs/src/user/web_api.rst

    :>json nb_trials: The current number of trials in this experiment.
    :>json progress: Floating value between 0 and 1 representing experiment progression.
    :>json trial_status_count: A dictionary mapping trial status to number of trials with this status in the experiment.
-   :>json duration: The time elapsed since experiment started.
+   :>json elapsed_time: The time elapsed since experiment started.
-   :>json whole_clock_time: The sum of trials execution times.
+   :>json sum_of_trials_time: The sum of trials execution times.
    :>json eta: The estimation of remaining time for experiment to finish.
    :>json eta_milliseconds: The ETA in milliseconds (convenient for usages in Javascript).